papaponmx/blog/array_reduce_for_newbies.md

 tags: #javascript #webdev #codenewbie
 ---

+In this article will start by getting familiar with some key terms that will make the `Array.reduce` easier to understand.

 ### Prerequisites.
 In order to get the most out of this post, it is important for you to be familiar with: